(click to enlarge)

 Had Yeats accepted that the pattern of a natus also and even especially speaks for the unconscious, inspiration and thus art, he might have been less confused and confusing in his curious understanding and core doctrines of the self and much more.
 However it’s also true that on the best reading for his times, what Yeats most needed to know, (similarly to critics and biographers subsequently!), would remain largely hidden.
 That includes even as regards his relation to the modern Ireland he helped define.
 Possibly the only meaningful item of information he obtained from the disillusioning séances he attended was to be told his horoscope was “incomplete”.

-It was.
+Actually it was.
 For purposes of understanding the mind of a notable literary/historical figure, perhaps few horoscopes read along standard lines would seem more “incomplete”.
 But today more information is available, not least because such factors as Pluto, Chiron and the name, place and concept asteroids can all be added to the picture and they prove remarkably descriptive and informative.
 It is for example impossibly correct that for the man who so long desired marriage and family yet who married past fifty only to come within days to the painful realization he’d made a serious mistake, should have his Part of Marriage conjunct the wounded healer factor, Chiron.
 The marriage only worked, survived and was sufficiently “healed” one might say, after the pair managed to collaborate on their mediumistic project of The Vision.
 But there is much more to say.

 I have long admired Yeats’ work, not just for some very fine specimens of poetry and drama – even if some of the early and late material is a bit dated or just weak – but his invaluable critical capacity to summarize across the too long fragmented Irish/Celtic tradition which he helped save, revive and popularize.
 Yeats was not just a poet and dramatist but an important prose writer of many ideas.
 Nevertheless what appears to be the truth about Ireland’s unofficial poet laureate is not as reassuring as one might wish.
 It raises questions, and I do mean more seriously so than, at the gossip level, how much his otherworldly visions may have owed to hashish and mescalin imported from Paris rather than the collective Celtic unconscious most of us, even including co-workers like Lady Gregory, may have supposed.
 Yeats, the poet and theorist of the mask, tended to show people the face he knew they wanted to see.